 Richard L. Schilsky, MD, FASCO, is the Chief Medical Officer (CMO) of ASCO.
 He assumed this newly created position with the Society in February of 2013.
-Formerly the Chief of Hematology/Oncology in the Department of Medicine and Deputy Director of the University of Chicago Comprehensive Cancer Center, he is a highly respected leader in the field of clinical oncology, who specializes in new drug development and treatment of gastrointestinal cancers.
+Formerly the Chief of Hematology/Oncology in the Department of Medicine and Deputy Director of the University of Chicago Comprehensive Cancer Center, he is a highly respected leader in the field of clinical oncology.
+He specializes in new drug development and treatment of gastrointestinal cancers.
 Dr. Schilsky is a Past President of ASCO, having served in the role during 2008-2009, and also a Past Chair of one of the National Cancer Institute’s Cooperative Groups, Cancer and Leukemia Group B (CALGB).

 Dr. Schilsky’s impressive experience and contributions to the field encompass a deep passion for and track record of accomplishments in cancer medicine; experience in both clinical medicine and clinical research; prior leadership within ASCO; and an in-depth understanding of the current trends and issues affecting oncology clinical practice.
-He has spent the majority of his career at the University of Chicago where he joined the faculty in 1984 subsequently rising to the rank of Professor of Medicine and serving, in many roles including Associate Dean for Clinical Research in the Biological Sciences Division and as the Director of the University of Chicago Cancer Research Center.
+He has spent the majority of his career at the University of Chicago where he joined the faculty in 1984, subsequently rising to the rank of Professor of Medicine and serving in many roles, including Associate Dean for Clinical Research in the Biological Sciences Division and as the Director of the University of Chicago Cancer Research Center.

 From 1995 to 2010, Dr. Schilsky served as chair of the Cancer and Leukemia Group B, a national cooperative clinical research group funded by the National Cancer Institute (NCI).
 He has extensive experience working with both the NCI and the Food and Drug Administration having served as a member and chair of the NCI Board of Scientific Advisors, as a member of the NCI Clinical and Translational Research Committee, and as a member and chair of the Oncologic Drugs Advisory Committee of the FDA.
-Dr. Schilsky has served on the editorial boards of many cancer journals including the Journal of Clinical Oncology and, most recently was an Associate Editor of the Journal of the National Cancer Institute and Senior Associate Editor of Molecular Oncology, among others.
+Dr. Schilsky has served on the editorial boards of many cancer journals, including the Journal of Clinical Oncology and, most recently, was an Associate Editor of the Journal of the National Cancer Institute and Senior Associate Editor of Molecular Oncology, among others.